-Throughout 2020, variance reporting has been used to quantify the financial impact of the COVID-19 pandemic on TRCA and inform the required adaptation measures:
+Variance reporting is used to quantify the financial expenditures of TRCA and inform the required adaptation measures:

 - YTD revenues and expenditures were compared against the initial budget, in addition to that of the same period of the year prior.
 TRCA Service Areas experienced a range of affects: - Certain core service areas such as Water Risk Management and Regional Biodiversity experienced an increase in demand for services, as procedures for field work were modified to maintain service levels; - Other core service areas such as Planning & Development review have adapted to maintain uninterrupted service levels with minimal budget variance to date; - Certain non-core service areas such as Tourism and Recreation and Education and Outreach funded largely by self-generated revenue (user fees) experienced revenue reductions as a result of the closure and limited uses of TRCA facilities.
-Staff have worked to mitigate net financial losses through service adaptations (movement to virtual platforms and bubble-focused in-person programming) and expenditure reductions. - Ongoing monitoring of YTD revenues and expenditures will indicate if the adaptation measures currently in place are sufficiently effective and will inform realistic expectations of revenue to be earned in 2021.
+Staff have worked to mitigate net financial losses through service adaptations (movement to virtual platforms and bubble-focused in-person programming) and expenditure reductions. - Ongoing monitoring of YTD revenues and expenditures will indicate if the adaptation measures currently in place are sufficiently effective and will inform realistic expectations of revenue to be earned in future fiscal years.